 She knew her story by heart.
 The crossing of the border in the stealth of night.
 The bundling of the women into trucks ostensibly carrying goods.
 The meager belongings, hastily gathered from abandoned lives.
 The kindly padres and nuns who gave them hot meals and shelter.
 The slow, often painful return to normalcy.
 A job for her father.
 Then, a school for her.
 A couple of hard years later, a one-roomed house in the refugee colony on the outskirts of Calcutta.
 And, then the quiet refuge of the Church, where their dignity was patched thread by thread.
 They survived as a whole, Binapani and her family, even though Bengal did not.
 Binapani's father always told her how lucky their family was compared to the other Bengalis who fled during the partition of Bengal.

 This was the first story.
-The one Binapani grew up with, the story that was further complicated with such horrifying plots and subplots that even her nightmares paled into comparison.
-These were the stories that she could never articulate.
+The one Binapani grew up with, the story further complicated with such horrifying plots and subplots, even her nightmares paled in comparison.
+These were the stories she could never articulate.
 Nor could she bring herself to tell anyone of the years spent in penury, the years when they were looked down upon by those who had lived in this part of Bengal for generations, the epithet "refugee" hanging from her neck like a tag.
 She knew this long saga by heart and steadfastly kept it locked inside her heart.
 She could not, would not share it with anyone, especially with a gaggle of callow girls such as these.
-But there was another story that she also knew by heart.
+But there was another story she also knew by heart.
 Almost.
 Sometimes she slipped up on the details.
 That, however, hardly mattered.
 Her audience was least interested in the details.
 They only wanted to get to the meat.
 The gravy was incidental.

 "I used to carry messages from one freedom fighter to another," said Binapani after a pause.
 "I was a little girl, very little.
 So the police or the spies didn't suspect me.
 I would hide the letter in the leaves of corncobs plucked fresh from our fields and roasted by my grandmother, as I skipped along, on my way to the meeting, eating from the cob.
 Sometimes I would keep it in the folds of my doll's dress, even inside sweet wrappers.
 They never guessed."